SomerEsat/ethereum-staking-guides/README.md

 ### Test prometheus and node_exporter

 Everything should be ready to go.
 You may test the functionality by running a browser on your instance and navigating to [http://localhost:9090].
 From there you can run queries to view different metrics.
-For eample try this query to see how much memory is free in bytes:
+For example try this query to see how much memory is free in bytes:

 ```
 http://localhost:9090/new/graph?g0.expr=node_memory_MemFree_bytes&g0.tab=1&g0.stacked=0&g0.range_input=1h